EngJay/rpi-os-from-scratch/README.md

 Versions of a minimal implementation of an OS for several version of the Raspberry Pi are included with associated build configuration and tooling.
-Earlier versions of the Pi can be emulated with QEMU but later versions require hardware to run.
+Earlier versions of the Pi can be emulated with QEMU but other versions require hardware to run.

 ### Raspberry Pi